queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 ## Example

-The following is a non-normative example of a Schema Attestation Response including Disclosures for attesting issuer `http://example.com/issuer` provided via request parameters"
+The following is a non-normative example of a Schema Attestation Response including Disclosures for attesting issuer `http://example.com/issuer` provided via request parameters.

 <{{examples/01/sd_jwt_presentation.txt}}